matomo-org/developer-documentation/docs/getting-started-part-3.md

 #### Using the new setting

-To use the setting, first we need to get the setting value in our API method and then aggregate using it.
-Change your API method to look like this:
+To use the setting, we first need to get the setting value in our API method and then aggregate using it.
+Change your API method to this:

     public function getLastVisitsByBrowser($idSite, $period, $date, $segment = false) {